 Recently, Whispering Canyons became a 501c nonprofit to qualify for grants and make it easier to raise money, Coppieters said.
 Merrill and the board members contribute as much of their own resources as they are able to ensure the girls do not have to pay if they are unable and can continue doing what they love.

 If you'd like to be a volunteer please come visit us at the Ranch weekdays from 4:00 to 6:00 and Saturdays from 9:00 a.m. to 12:00 noon.

 Ask to speak to Merrill.

 1015 S. 1000 W. Logan UT

-Please consider donating.
-Just click the link below and donate through PayPal.
+Call Marla at 435-265-5532 for ways you can help or just click the link below and donate through PayPal.
 You can make a one time donation or sign up to donate monthly.
 It's easy, safe, and GREATLY appreciated.